 OUNZ Short Interest

-VanEck Merk Gold ETF (OUNZ) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $2.32B, listed on AMEX, carrying a beta of 0.08 to the broader market.
-VanEck Merk Gold ETF seeks to provide investors with a convenient and cost-efficient way to buy and hold gold through an exchange traded product with the option to take physical delivery of gold. public since 2014-05-16.
+VanEck Merk Gold ETF (OUNZ) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $2.01B, listed on AMEX, carrying a beta of 0.07 to the broader market.
+The VanEck Merk Gold ETF offers investors a straightforward and economical method for gaining exposure to gold. public since 2014-05-16.

 Short interest is the total number of shares currently sold short and not yet covered, reported bi-monthly by FINRA.
 Days to cover (short interest divided by average daily volume) indicates how long it would take short sellers to close positions, with higher values signaling greater squeeze potential.